sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 **[E N O U G H,]** boomed a new voice from what felt like all directions.

 The world around you and 'Kris' went black, and both of you were forced to a stop.
-The echo of the booming voice that had suddenly spoke to them reverberated around them.
+The echo of the booming voice that had suddenly spoke to you reverberated around you both.

 **[JESTER.
 YOUR STORY ENDED LONG AGO.]**